zearp/OptiHack/README.md

 * From 71c till 87c it runs in 2nd gear.
 * From 87c till 95c it run in 3rd gear.

+(With fan control software it doesn't seem possible to trigger the "3rd gear" the [BIOS](https://github.com/zearp/OptiHack/blob/master/text/FANS.md) describes, maybe I misunderstand or it only happens when it nearly catches fire...)

 And again if it didn't manage to cool things down it will go towards the max until its cooler, if thats fails thermal throttling starts (TCASE) and if that also fails to cool things down the computer shuts itself down.
 The Intel ark lists the TCASE for most Haswell cpu's around 72c.
 I've read on a few forums where people tested this and their Haswell cpu's didn't throttle around that temp but around 85-95c.
 It depends on the processor, BIOS and motherboard too.
 You can test this in Windows with AIDA64 to find out where your cpu starts to throttle.

 What this Mac-like fan curve does in practise is that short bursts of heavy system load -- that could quickly increase the temps causing the fans to spin up -- not to spin the fans up as the temp will drop down once the burst is over.
 Resulting in a quieter machine.
 This is what Apple does and why their machines stay so silent up to around 85-90c when the plane takes off and thermal throttling sets in.

 On laptops this can really make a big difference where unpacking a big compressed file won't cause the fans to spin up at all where normally they will go on and then off again.
 Often repeating that cycle.
-Same happens when you watch watch some YouTube or something.
+Same happens when you watch some YouTube or something.
 It is perfectly fine to leave the fans at lower speeds when doing some intensive work for a while.
 When I have to pick between watching some videos in silence with the cpu at 65c vs watching it with the fan going on and off I choose the former.
 Most machines can keep themselves within safe temps with low fan speeds.

 All in all for this machine it is not really needed to adjust these but you *can*, and if you replace the stock fans with something else you might have to.
 If the fans work with how Dells PWM wants to drive them and thats after you converted their proprietary 5 pin fan connecter into a normal 4 pin one with a $0.99 eBay cable.